 - It is prudent for clubs to maintain timely and accurate communication with their members.
-It is strongly recommended that additional paperwork is read, understood and signed by members.
 See the Mitigate Financial Loss through Solid Governance section for details. - A summary message from the club to their members should be issued as changes occur.
-See a sample letter available here (p32). - Ensure communication is adjusted to the level of the audience.
+See a sample letter available here (p34). - Ensure communication is adjusted to the level of the audience.
 Young participants will require simple and clear instructions when on-site (e.g. "make sure you have enough room between you and your neighbour for 'airplane arms'").
 Young participants may require visual cues to help maintain physical distance, e.g. bingo dabber dots drawn on the ice to mark their 'home base'.